Rhett-Ward/Lockalytics/README.md

 2/16/2026-
-First successful api call from Deadlock community API Exported data call to a csv file via python and created a google sheets script to begin converting some data to be readable and consumable.
+First successful api call from Deadlock community API Exported data call to a csv file via python and created a google sheets script to begin converting some data to be readable and consumable. worked with api dev to spot some bugs. emailed prof for rescoping advice.